UNESCO: 21st century

+Changes in States' memberships

+Israel, Palestine, and the United States

-UNESCO admitted Palestine as a member in 2011.
+In 2011, UNESCO admitted Palestine as a member.

-Laws passed in the United States after Palestine applied for UNESCO and WHO membership in April 1989 mean that the US cannot contribute financially to any UN organisation that accepts Palestine as a full member.
-As a result, the US withdrew its funding, which had accounted for about 22% of UNESCO's budget.
+Laws had passed in the United States after Palestine applied for UNESCO and WHO membership in April 1989 mean that the United States cannot contribute financially to any UN organization that accepts Palestine as a full member.
+As a result, the United States withdrew its funding, which had accounted for about 22% of UNESCO's budget.
 Israel also reacted to Palestine's admittance to UNESCO by freezing Israeli payments to UNESCO and imposing sanctions on the Palestinian Authority, stating that Palestine's admittance would be detrimental "to potential peace talks".

-Two years after they stopped paying their dues to UNESCO, the US and Israel lost UNESCO voting rights in 2013 without losing the right to be elected; thus, the US was elected as a member of the executive board for the period 2016–19.
-In 2019, Israel left UNESCO after 69 years of membership, with Israel's ambassador to the UN Danny Danon writing: "UNESCO is the body that continually rewrites history, including by erasing the Jewish connection to Jerusalem... it is corrupted and manipulated by Israel's enemies... we are not going to be a member of an organisation that deliberately acts against us".
+In 2013, two years after stopping payment of its dues to UNESCO, the United States and Israel lost UNESCO voting rights, but without losing the right to be elected; thus, the United States was elected as a member of the executive board for the period from 2016 to 2019.
+In 2019, Israel left UNESCO after 69 years of membership, with Israel's ambassador to the UN Danny Danon writing: "UNESCO is the body that continually rewrites history, including by erasing the Jewish connection to Jerusalem... it is corrupted and manipulated by Israel's enemies... we are not going to be a member of an organization that deliberately acts against us."

+Also in 2023, the United States stated its intent to rejoin UNESCO, five years after leaving, and to pay its US$600 million of back dues.
+The United States was readmitted by the UNESCO General Conference that July.
+Three years later, in 2025, however, the United States stated its intent to withdraw again, to be effective as of December 2026.

+Russia

+In 2023, Russia was not renewed as member of the executive committee for the first time, after failing to get sufficient votes.

+Cultural policies and sustainable development

+In the context of the COVID-19 pandemic and United Nations-wide efforts to achieve the 2030 Sustainable Development Agenda, the UNESCO reactivated in 2022 the cycle of MONDIACULT Conferences (World Conference on Cultural Policies and Sustainable Development) whose first edition had been held in Mexico City in 1982.
+The 2022 MONDIACULT conference was held again in Mexico, and a 2025 edition is planned in Barcelona, Spain.

 Activities

-UNESCO implements its activities through the five programme areas: education, natural sciences, social and human sciences, culture, and communication and information.
+UNESCO implements its activities through five programme areas: education, natural sciences, social and human sciences, culture, and communication and information.